At the beginning, the volunteers are introduced to the aims and activities of SCI-Hellas, and to the life in Athens.

 - Cleaning of the center’s areas

-The above are daily work.
+The above is daily work.
 Volunteers have the opportunity to develop other activities according to their interests and/or the opportunities they have such as:

 - Occupation of the children, during the hours of waiting for the session